WojciechMatuszewski/stockwatch-app/README.md

 4. Amend the value of the `SymbolsAPIKeyParameter` _SSM_ parameter.
 Use the APIKey from [https://finnhub.io/](https://finnhub.io/).

-5. Either manually execute the `SymbolsPriceOrchestrator` state machine, or enable the _EventBridge_ scheduled rule.
+5. Either manually execute the `SymbolsPriceOrchestrator` state machine couple of times (with 1 minute interval), or enable the _EventBridge_ scheduled rule.

 6. You might want to change the test _SNS_ subscription in `SymbolsEventDispatcher`.